OpenHFT/Chronicle-Map/spec/2-design-overview.md

 For multi-key queries,

  1. Identify all the segments in which the involved keys should be held.
  2. Acquire the locks of all the involved segments.
-Within each involved Chronicle Map instance, acquire the segment locks in the order of their segments.
+Within each involved Chronicle Map store, acquire the segment locks in the order of their segments.

  > Acquiring segment locks always in the same order is needed to avoid dead-locks, e. g. when the